 5. Identify and discuss the appropriate role and responsibilities of multinational corporations with respect to human rights.

-Note: LL.M. students may substitute 3 credit hours with a College of Law JD or Directed Legal Research course with permission of Faculty Lead.
+Note: LL.M. students may substitute 3 credit hours with a College of Law JD or Directed Legal Research course with permission of Faculty Director.

 Credits